-I'm Peter Ballett and I'm in my final year of study towards a PhD in Particle Physics at Durham University.
-My supervisor is Prof. S. Pascoli.
+I'm Peter Ballett and I work as a researcher in Particle Physics at Durham University.

 I have presented my work at the following events:

 - Invisibles Workshop 2015 at UAM in Madrid, June 2015.

 - 11th LAGUNA-LBNO General Meeting at CERN, May 2014.
 Click here for slides.

 - NuPhys 2013 at the IOP in London, December 2013.
 This was a poster presentation.

 - Invisibles 13 School at the IPPP in Durham, July 2013.

 - 7th LAGUNA-LBNO General Meeting at CERN, June 2013.
 Click here for slides.